 Neck, Topline, Body

-Neck: The neck flows smoothly into the withers, which are pronounced but must not interfere with the smooth transition of the entire top line, which slopes slightly.
+Neck: The neck flows smoothly into the withers, which are pronounced but must not interfere with the entire top line’s smooth transition, which slopes slightly.

 Topline: The smooth transition of the entire top line, which slopes slightly.

-Body: The body frame is rectangular, with the ratio of the height to length being 9:10 or less.
+Body: The body frame is rectangular, with the height ratio to length being 9:10 or less.

 Chest: The chest is large, rather flat than barrel-shaped.